Max-Barnes/odin-recipes/README.md

 # odin-recipes
-This project is a barebones website from only HTML to be used as a knowledge check.
-It will contain multiple pages with recipes to random things and a picture of what is in the recipe.
+This project is a barebones website used to practice git, html css and other things i wanna learn in website development